VEGA Technical Reference

 1. Margo overview

-0x000000to0x3FFFFF. - Display modes up to 1024x768 at 32 bits per pixel.
+0x000000to0x3FFFFF. - Display modes to a maximum of 1024x768 at 32 bits for each pixel.

 1.1 Datasheet